FRRouting/frr/doc/user/zebra.rst

 .. option:: net.ipv4.conf.{all,default,<interface>}.arp_notify = 1

-   This per interface option allows the linux kernel to decide whether to send a Gratuitious ARP (GARP) frame when the Layer 3 interface comes UP.
+   This per interface option allows the linux kernel to decide whether to send a Gratuitous ARP (GARP) frame when the Layer 3 interface comes UP.
    When arp_notify is set to 0, no GARP is sent.
    When arp_notify is set to 1, a GARP is sent when the interface comes UP.